-- Enhance the village centre, including the attraction of new shops and services. - Retain the established flying functions at Wellesbourne Airfield. - Assess the need for additional employment development in the village - Improve local job opportunities by increasing the concentration of activity on the M40 Distribution Park for uses within Class B. - Promote links with Charlecote Park and Compton Verney as local visitor attractions. - Support the use of the Horticultural Research International (Warwick University) site for research and development and educational purposes.
+- Enhance the village centre, including the attraction of new shops and services. - Retain and support the enhancement of the established flying functions and aviation related facilities at Wellesbourne Airfield. - Assess the need for additional employment development in the village - Improve local job opportunities by increasing the concentration of activity on the M40 Distribution Park for uses within Class B. - Promote links with Charlecote Park and Compton Verney as local visitor attractions. - Support the use of the Horticultural Research International (Warwick University) site for research and development and educational purposes.